-Fast HP facts: I identify as Ravenpuff, with some Slytherin tendencies I try to keep dormant.
-My favorite character is Luna Lovegood, and my OTP is Neville/Luna.
+Fast HP facts: I identify as Ravenpuff, with maybe just a tiny dash of Slytherin that I try to keep in check.
+My favorite character is Luna Lovegood, whom I share a birthday with (February 13th!), and my OTP is Neville/Luna.
 My favorite book is the sixth, and my favorite movie is the first.
-My birthday is February 13, 1992.
-I await the day Evanna Lynch will realize that I am her true love.
+I was born in 1992 and have lived my entire life in New York City.

 I first got into Harry Potter when my mom dragged me to see the first movie in 2001.
 She fell asleep, and I fell in love with the story.
-I immediately read the first four books, and in 2002 commenced my tradition of rereading them every summer, meaning I've has now read the books twelve times through.
+I immediately read the first four books, and in 2002 commenced my tradition of rereading them every summer, meaning I've has now read the books fifteen times through.
 I finally attended a midnight release for the last book, even though it was at some Walmart in the mountains of Pennsylvania, with nary a true fan in sight.
 I finished the book that very evening, cried as I've never cried before, and I still cry every time I reread the sixth and seventh books.